videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-12-Stereoscopic-quality-assessment.md

 features:
   - "Analysis of stereoscopic quality for 1,000 VR180 YouTube videos"
   - "Analysis of Common 3D-Shooting Artifacts"
-  - "Estimation of eight stereoscopic parameters"
+  - "Estimation of stereoscopic distortions and artifacts"
 ---

 ### S. Lavrushkin, I. Molodetskikh, K. Kozhemyakov, and D. Vatolin